| DISCLAIMER: This document is meant for guidance

 program for control of rheumatic diseases) since 1996.

-The CRD Clinic has 8 clinical examination rooms and
+ground floor.
+The clinic has 8 clinical examination

-1 procedure room.
-Each examination rool has access to
+rooms and 1 procedure room.
+Each examination room has

-the central patient referral database with over 70,000
+access to the central patient referral CRD database

 includes X-ray, ultrasound and laboratory.
 Facilities